yeongseon/wagtail-news/README.md

-# wagtail-news
+# kpn-news

-A Wagtail-based news site starter template.
+A KPN-branded Wagtail-based news site starter template.

 This project provides a preconfigured Wagtail site with example pages, styles, and layout components suitable for news publishing.